-- There is a render_template function, which takes the named arguments you pass to it and pass them to the template renderer and return the resulting HTML.
-It also passes some additional variables, such as the session, the circus version and the client if defined. - If you want to run commands and doa redirection depending the result of it, you can use the run_command function, which takes a callable as a first argument, a message in case of success and a redirection url.
+• There is a render_template function, which takes the named arguments you pass to it and pass them to the template renderer and return the resulting HTML.
+It also passes some additional variables, such as the session, the circus version and the client if defined.

+• If you want to run commands and doa redirection depending the result of it, you can use the run_command function, which takes a callable as a first argument, a message in case of success and a redirection url.

-You may also encounter the StatsNamespace class.
-It's the class which manages the websocket communication on the server side.
+The StatsNamespace class is responsible for managing the websocket communication on the server side.
 Its documentation should help you to understand what it does.